Introduction: Planning lessons

 1.3 Starting to alternate different approaches to teaching

-- To start with ‘Teacher-Centred Education’ you prepare at least one lesson.
-In Teacher-Centred Education, you work with the whole group on one topic and you are the ‘tour guide’.
+- To start with teacher-centred education you prepare at least one lesson.
+In teacher-centred education, you work with the whole group on one topic and you can consider yourself as a their tour guide.

-- If you start with Student-Centred Education, you prepare a number of topics for students to choose from.
-Students choose something that suits their own level and work at their own pace.
-With student-Centred Education, you send students on a trek.
+- If you start with student-centred education, you prepare a number of topics for students to choose from.
+A students chooses something that suits his or her own level works at his or her own pace.
+With student-centred education, you send students metaphorically speaking on a trek.

-With both teacher-centred education and student-centred education, you set in motion a process that can be summarized with this metaphor: from organized trip (your role – Tour guide) to hiking trip (your role – roadside assistance).
+With both teacher-centred education and student-centred education, you set in motion a process that can be summarized with this metaphor: from organized trip (your role – Tour guide) to trek (your role – roadside assistance).

 2 Freedom